JrnJ/JrnJ/README.md

 An open-source music player for Windows made with WPF using MVVM.<br>
 <a href="https://github.com/JrnJ/MusicPlayer/">Source</a>

+<h3>2D Survival Game</h3>
+I plan on making a 2D survival game with C++ and OpenGL without the use of an existing engine.<br>
+After realizing my C++ knowldege was too little, I stopped working on the game.
+The source code of that project can be found <a href="https://tools.jeroenj.com/">here</a>.<br>
+As of now, I'm relearning C++ using <a href="https://learncpp.com/">LearnCPP</a> instead of the too basic and outdated w3schools tutorial.

 <h3>Other</h3>
 There are a lot of random tools on my <a href="https://tools.jeroenj.com/">website</a>.